Lifelong Learning - learn as "humans do"

 narrow tasks.
 Looking ahead, the question is how to deal with

-these limitations to improve machine learning further.
+these limitations to move machine learning to the next phase.
 I believe

 the answer is lifelong machine learning or simply

-use the knowledge to help future learning and problem solving.
-Existing
+gained from past learning and use the knowledge to help future learning

 isolated machine learning algorithms are not capable of doing that.